openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 ##### Additional Infrastructure

 The Installer generates any additional infrastructure that is needed but not handled by the CAPI provider, either because it is out of scope (e.g. IAM, DNS), or not adopted upstream (e.g. split-horizon load balancers).
+In the case of
+Ignition support, the `Bootstrap` field of the CAPI Machine Spec allows bootstrapping via the machine user-data.
 The Installer codebase provides hooks into the provisioning lifecycle that can be used to provision resources using direct SDK calls or other tooling.

 In most cases, teams are encouraged in discussing and building issues in the respective upstream repositories first, e.g. `cluster-api` or `cluster-api-provider-aws` and only